soctrace-inria/framesoc/README.md

 - Select at least Framesoc and Framesoc Importers, then click on *Next*, *Next*, accept the license agreement, and finally click on *Finish*.

+For all the installation and initial configuration details, please see [this page](https://github.com/soctrace-inria/framesoc/wiki/Install-and-setup-a-standalone-version-of-Framesoc-using-the-update-site).

 ### Get the Sources

 Framesoc source code is available on [GitHub](https://github.com/soctrace-inria/framesoc).

 If you want to setup a development environment to hack the code, follow